George Sphrantzes: Life

 After this point, Sphrantzes was a key supporter of Constantine.
 He attempted to secure Athens for his master in 1435; he negotiated Constantine's second marriage with Caterina Gattilusio in 1440; he was appointed prefect of Mistras in 1446; and most importantly he was sent on an embassy to Georgia and the Empire of Trebizond in search of a third wife for Emperor Constantine.
 During these duties he married Helena, the daughter of the imperial secretary Alexios Palaiologos Tzamplakon, and the Emperor Constantine was his best man.
-He was preparing to take his son John (and the larger part of his portable wealth) to the Morea, then to Cyprus, traveling by land "so that my son could visit the places and learn all those things which would be of use in his life" when the Ottoman Sultan Mehmed II began his siege of Constantinople.
+He was preparing to take his son John (and the larger part of his portable wealth) to the Morea, then to Cyprus, traveling by land "so that my son could visit the places and learn all those things which would be of use in his life" when the Ottoman sultan Mehmed II began his siege of Constantinople.

 Despite being involved in the defense of the city, George Sphrantzes' account of the siege and capture of Constantinople in 1453 lacks much detail.
 About the death of Emperor Constantine, he writes simply, "in this capture my late master and emperor, Lord Constantine, was killed.
 I was not at his side at that hour but had been inspecting another part of the City, according to his orders."
 Sphrantzes was captured and made a slave, but was ransomed 1 September 1453 then made his way to Mistras.
-There he obtained protection at the court of Thomas Palaiologos, Despot of the Morea.
+There he obtained protection at the court of Thomas Palaiologos, despot of the Morea.
 He managed to go to Adrianople in 1454, ransom his wife, and return to the Morea, while evading the Sultan Mehmed.
 He served as an ambassador to Venice on behalf of Thomas Palaiologos in 1455.
-After the downfall of the Peloponnesian Despotate (1460) Sphrantzes retired to the monastery of Tarchaneiotes in Corfu.
+After the fall of the Morea in 1460, Sphrantzes retired to the monastery of Tarchaneiotes in Corfu.

 Family

 By Helena, he had five children, of whom two sons died in infancy, a third son Alexios died at the age of 5, while John and his only daughter Thamar lived to adulthood; the Emperor Constantine was godfather to both John and Thamar.
 Following the capture of Constantinople both children had become slaves of some elderly Turks, along with his wife Helena, and then were sold to the Sultan's Mir Ahor, or Master of Horse.
 However, before Sphrantzes could ransom them from the Mir Ahor, the Sultan learned of them and bought them.
 "Thus their wretched mother was left all alone in the company of a single nurse," Sphrantzes writes.
-Sphrantzes records he learned of his son's death, at the age of 14 years and a day short of eight months, December 1453.
-Much later did Sphrantzes learn of his daughter Thamar's death in the Imperial Harem September 1455, aged 14 years and five months.
+Sphrantzes records he learned of his son's death, at the age of 14 years and a day short of eight months, on December 1453.
+Much later did Sphrantzes learn of his daughter Thamar's death in the Ottoman Imperial Harem in September 1455, aged 14 years and five months.